jeremybrenner/redis_talk/README.md

 * Has simple and complex use cases
 * Great for caching ( APIs, etc.)
 * Persists primarily in memory (FAST) - but can also 'snapshot' to disk
-* Flexible, and has simple powerful commands for cron jobs, pub/sub
+* Flexible, and has simple powerful commands for cron jobs - you can do a lot on the back!
+* PUB SUB
 * Great docs!
+* Lot of use specialized use cases

 ## Set it up!